in collaboration with Van Gogh National Park

 But these circles are not like all traces; they carry a meaning.

 They embody the conscious choice of an individual to own his environement on a very specific spot.

-These circle aim to become a common symbol within the park, a way to show and share your presence.
+These circles aim to become a common symbol within the park, a way to show and share your presence.
 It encourages a deeper connection to the environement by the action of making as well a shared ritual, living outside as well as online through a simple sharing system.

 The digital archive becomes a guide for all to participate, it links all circles together into a common contemplation of beautiful spots.